michalbzowski/survey-creator/README.md

-# attendanceList-service
+# team-service

-This is a simple attendanceList service.
-My main idea was to send a attendanceList to my friends from Concert Band are they available on events?
+This is a simple team service.
+My main idea was to send a team to my friends from Concert Band are they available on events?
 I am organizing few concerts per year, and I am sending questions to fixed group of people and waiting for response.
-I didn't found such service where I could define group of people and send them simple attendanceList - Will you play that day or no?
+I didn't found such service where I could define group of people and send them simple team - Will you play that day or no?

 ## Running the application in dev mode